-- Transport manager (pjsip_tpmgr) passes all received messages to endpoint (after parsing the message). - Endpoint (pjsip_endpt) distributes the message to all registered callbacks.
+- Transport manager (pjsip\tpmgr) passes all received messages to endpoint (after parsing the message). - Endpoint (pjsip\endpt) distributes the message to all registered callbacks.
 First in the callback list is transaction layer.
-Endpoint lookup the message in transaction table, and couldn't find a matching transaction. - Endpoint distributes the message to next modules in the list, until it reaches user agent module. - 4) The user agent module looks-up the owning of the message in dialog's hash table and found a matching dialog. - 5) The user agent module passes the message to the appropriate dialog. - 5) The dialog processes the message, updates it's state etc, and notify the application.
+Transaction layer looks up the message in transaction table, and couldn't find a matching transaction. - Endpoint distributes the message to next modules in the list, until it reaches user agent module. - 4) The user agent module looks-up the owning of the message in dialog's hash table and found a matching dialog. - 5) The user agent module passes the message to the appropriate dialog. - 6) The dialog always creates transaction for incoming request, then distribute the request by calling on\rx\request() AND on\tsx\state() of its dialog usages.

-1.3 Module Management
+2.2 Module Management

-Modules are managed by PJSIP's endpoint (pjsip_endpoint).
+Modules are managed by PJSIP's endpoint (pjsip\endpoint).
 Application MUST register each module manually to endpoint so that it can be recognized by the stack.
-Application can register or unregister module at any time during application's life-time, although it is recommended to register module only during startup and to unregister module only during application exit.